Master of Public Service & Administration

 *Continuing Texas A&M Graduate Students: Email the résumé to firstname.lastname@example.org.

-Applicants upload their personal statement through the Program Materials quadrant -> Documents tab in GradCAS*.
-Statements should be typed in 11 pt font, spaced 1.5”, and include the applicant’s name, the title “Personal Statement,” and a page number on each page.
+In an effort learn more about an applicant, applicants are asked to write a personal statement addressing the following prompt.
+Statements should be typed in 11pt font, spaced 1.5″, and include the applicant’s name, the title “Personal Statement,” and a page number on each page.
+Upload to the Program Materials quadrant ➡ Documents tab in GradCAS*.

 Prompt: In 750 words or less, please address the following topics in your personal statement: